stoeckley/Eat-Static/README.md

 ;; Note that the df form and the pred form simply have the exact same ;; vector-formatted arg list.
-;; You can accomplish both at once using the "describe" macro:
+;; You can accomplish both at once using "describe":

 ;; Two birds, one stone: